vercel/next.js/docs/basic-features/data-fetching.md

 `fallback: true` is useful if your app has a very large number of static pages that depend on data (think: a very large e-commerce site).
 You want to pre-render all product pages, but then your builds would take forever.

 Instead, you may statically generate a small subset of pages and use `fallback: true` for the rest.
-When someone requests a page that's not generated yet, the user will see the page with a loading indicator.
+When someone requests a page that’s not generated yet, the user will see the page with a loading indicator.
 Shortly after, `getStaticProps` finishes and the page will be rendered with the requested data.
 From now on, everyone who requests the same page will get the statically pre-rendered page.

 This ensures that users always have a fast experience while preserving fast builds and the benefits of Static Generation.

 ### When should I use `getStaticPaths`?

-You should use `getStaticPaths` if you're statically pre-rendering pages that use dynamic routes.
+You should use `getStaticPaths` if you’re statically pre-rendering pages that use dynamic routes.

 ### Technical details